When we limit our challenges, we can challenge our limits

 During our life, we all face multiple challenges.
 We have things we need to improve, things we can improve, things we want to improve.
 But we can’t fight on all those fronts simultaneously, lest we be overwhelmed.
 When we limit our challenges, prioritizing those areas that are most important or most improvable, we can take tangible positive steps in those areas, thereby challenging those limits.

-Pertinently, the traditional system of social organization, named varnashrama, was meant to provide people challenges that would harmonize with their basic psychophysical nature (Bhagavad-gita 18.41).
+Pertinently, the traditional system of social organization, named varnashrama, was meant to provide people with challenges that would harmonize with their basic psychophysical nature (Bhagavad-gita 18.41).
 In keeping with that spirit, we too need to limit our challenges to those areas that are natural for us.

 Ultimately, we can never become materially perfect, but we can become spiritually perfect, realizing and relishing our position as parts of the all-attractive supreme, Krishna.
 When we limit our challenges in improving our material situation, then we can challenge the limits to our spiritual consciousness.
 By extending those limits, we can become increasingly absorbed in Krishna.
 In that divine absorption, we will find the fulfillment that we won’t find even if we achieved the impossible by successfully challenging all our limits.